MariyaThorn/Traffic-Sign-Detection/README.md

 -----
 Traffic sign detection by implementing Yolo11 the latest iteration in the Ultralytics YOLO series of real-time object detectors.

-*The project is still in progress.
+**Note** *The project is still in progress.
 I want to try out other architecture and compare the overall performance of the training.*

 **Dataset**